Ritikkumar352/SRMS/README.md

-this text is only on "index_update" branch
+this text is only on "index_update" branch.